CatalinIuga/Xpand/README.md

 - Xpand.Api - the backend of the project
 - Xpand.Web - the frontend of the project

+NOTE: The database is already seeded with an account, credentials are `Yoda` and `4213`.
+I didn't bother with hashing the passwords.

 ## Data modeling

 So on my first look, it looked like a really easy model to implement.
 But on closer inspection of the document, sceenshot and tasks, alot of modeleling idees came up, from which I choose the following: